Advisory Groups

 What are community benefits and why is this part of the IBR program?

 The inclusion of community benefits is becoming a best practice for large-scale development projects.
-The purpose of a Community Benefits discussion lies in the mitigation of impacts the construction of a mega project can have on neighborhoods and businesses in the program area during construction.
+The purpose of a community benefits discussion lies in the mitigation of impacts the construction of a mega project can have on neighborhoods and businesses in the Program area during construction.

 What could community benefits include?